 The advent of Invisalign®

-Invisalign has revolutionized the world of braces.
-Invented by Stanford MBA student Zia Christi in 1997, Invisalign are clear plastic trays that can adjust teeth the same way braces can.
+Clear aligners have revolutionized the world of braces.
+Invented by Stanford MBA student Zia Christi in 1997, Invisalign® was the first to popularize aligner therapy – clear plastic trays that can adjust teeth the same way braces can.
 Christi had the idea of clear retainers when undergoing his orthodontic treatment.
 He found traditional retainers and braces uncomfortable and inconvenient to his lifestyle.

-Invisalign trays are made of multiple layers of polyurethane plastic and worn over your teeth like a retainer.
-Custom Invisalign trays are created using 3D imaging software to map out your mouth, helping you transform your smile.
-A significant perk of Invisalign is that you can remove them when you need to, like when you’re eating or need to brush your teeth.
+Clear aligners trays are made of multiple layers of polyurethane plastic and worn over your teeth like a retainer.
+Custom clear aligner trays are created using 3D imaging software to map out your mouth, helping you transform your smile.
+A significant perk of clear aligners, such as Invisalign®, is that you can remove them when you need to, like when you’re eating or need to brush your teeth.

 Be a part of history with Alizadeh & Schreiner Orthodontics

 Orthodontics has a long and varied history.
 Thankfully, we have moved on from animal gut and pulling teeth.
 Today, braces and orthodontic treatments are backed by years of development and innovation.
-Whether you choose traditional metal braces or Invisalign, our dedicated staff at Alizadeh & Schreiner Orthodontics are ready to help you become a part of brace history.
+Whether you choose traditional metal braces or clear aligners, our dedicated team at Alizadeh & Schreiner Orthodontics are ready to help you become a part of brace history.

 Our team understands how important a smile is, and we’re here to help you.
-Alizadeh & Schreiner Orthodontics provides a range of services from braces to Invisalign and more to help all our patients get the smile they want.
+Alizadeh & Schreiner Orthodontics provides a range of services from braces to clear aligners and more to help all our patients get the smile they want.
 Contact us today to learn how we can help you!